emuell/afseq/docs/src/API/scale.md

 > Create a new scale from the given key notes and a mode name.
 >
-> Scale names can also be shortened by using the following synonyms:
+> Mode names can also be shortened by using the following synonyms:
 > - "8-tone" -> "eight-tone"
 > - "9-tone" -> "nine-tone"
 > - "aug" -> "augmented"